rainmanh/nginx_app/README.md

 On this example I will purely work on AWS infrastructure base.

 This Playbook can install both:
-  * A nginx server
+  * nginx server
-  * A Listener written in GoLang to Application Servers.
+  * 2 Listeners written in GoLang acting as Application Servers.

 The build has been parametrised as explained below..